Sortition Law

 The Sortition Law (Lei do Sorteio), officially Law No. 1,860 of 4 January 1908, introduced compulsory military service for the Brazilian Armed Forces.
-It was approved in 1906 but only de facto implemented in 1916, replacing forced recruitment - the antiquated "blood tribute" - and allowing the constitution of a reserve.
-Sortition or draft lottery was the mechanism used for recruiting soldiers from 1916 to 1945, when it was replaced by general class call, which is the system of mandatory military service in 21st century-Brazil.
-Though controversial at the time, the law was one of the major military reforms of the First Brazilian Republic and had lasting effects on the Brazilian Army's relationship with Brazilian politics and society.
+It was approved in 1906 but only de facto implemented in 1916, replacing forced recruitment - the antiquated "blood tax" - and allowing the formation of a reserve.
+Sortition or draft lottery was the mechanism used for recruiting soldiers from 1916 to 1945, when it was replaced by general class call, which is the mandatory military service system in 21st century-Brazil.
 An earlier law of 1874 had already introduced the lottery, but it was not applied due to popular resistance.
+Also controversial, the 1908 law was one of the major military reforms of the First Brazilian Republic and had lasting effects on the Brazilian Army's relationship with the country's politics and society.
+The arguments advanced by lottery advocates in 1908–1916 remain the official justifications for conscription a century later.

 Recruitment reform had been advocated by military officers and politicians since the 19th century.
-The old system was violent, inefficient and out of the Army's control.
+The old system was violent, inefficient and out of the army's control.
 As it was characteristic of a weak central power, local oligarchs (coronéis) abused it.
-Since military service was seen as degrading, there weren't enough volunteers to fill the ranks and the police arrested the "dregs of society" to serve.
+Since military service was seen as degrading, there were not enough volunteers to fill the ranks and the police arrested the "dregs of society" to serve.
 Reformists saw the military lottery as the most modern and rational form of recruitment.
 Their reference was Europe, where since the Franco-Prussian War (1870–1871) states had permanent officer corps (and some enlisted men) and variable enlisted personnel; young men served for short periods as soldiers and were sent into a growing reserve, which could be quickly mobilized during war.
 As in theory all classes should participate, armies would be the "nation in arms" and the "school of nationality", conferring national unity.